Das-Kollektiv/tdme2/README-MiniScript.md

 # 1. Introduction

-Let me first introduce you to some MiniScript language features:
+Introduction to MiniScript language features:
 - very small implementation of a scripting language
 - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
 - can be easily extended by writing state machine machine states and script methods in C++